Earl G. Harrison

-Earl Grant Harrison (April 27, 1899 – July 28, 1955) was an American attorney, academician, and public servant.
+Earl Grant Harrison (April 27, 1899 – July 28, 1955) was an American attorney, academic, and public servant.
 He worked on behalf of displaced persons in the aftermath of the Second World War, when he brought attention to the plight of Jewish refugees in a report, commonly known as the Harrison Report, that he produced for President Harry S. Truman.
-He was Dean of the University of Pennsylvania Law School from 1945 to 1948.
+He was Dean of the University of Pennsylvania Law School from 1944 to 1948.
 He also had a distinguished career as an attorney in the Philadelphia area and was a name partner in the law firm of Schnader Harrison Segal & Lewis LLP.

-Early years
+Early life and education

 Harrison was born in the Frankford section of Philadelphia, Pennsylvania, on April 27, 1899, the son of grocer Joseph Layland Harrison (born in England) and stock-company Scotch-Irish actress Anna MacMullen (born in Northern Ireland).
 During World War I he was a Second Lieutenant of Infantry in 1918.
 He graduated from Frankford High School and earned his A.B from University of Pennsylvania as a valedictorian in 1920, and his LLB from the University of Pennsylvania Law School in 1923, where he was Case Editor of the University of Pennsylvania Law Review.
 He practiced law at the firm of Saul, Ewing, Remick, and Saul from 1923 to 1945, becoming a partner in 1932.
 In 1944 he became Dean of the University of Pennsylvania Law School.